Logo Lira

 FAQ

-How to test attribution models in Google Ads?
+How to change the attribution model in Google Ads?

 What is the best attribution model for Google Ads?